fedimint/fedimint/docs/architecture.md

 * `modules/minimint-mint` - a blinded mint that issues e-cash
 * `modules/minimint-ln` - a Lightning payment service

+* `minimint-core` - common code used by both client and server.
+Can't be in `minimint-api` because it depends on modules

 The [user client](#User-Client):
 * `client/client-lib` - provides a library for sending transactions to the federation
 * `client/cli` - cli wrapper around the client library